Algebraic traversable wormholes: Traversability

-The two point function $\bra{\Psi}O_{1}O_{2}\ket{\Psi}$ is in general non trivial even when the two CFTs are non interacting.
+The two point function $\bra{\Psi}O_{1}O_{2}\ket{\Psi}$ is in general non-trivial even when the two CFTs are non interacting.
 This is solely a signature of the entanglement present in the underlying state between the two systems.
-Since we construct the semiclassical Hilbert space by taking the closure of a set constructed by acting with bounded functions of $O$'s on $\ket{\Psi}$, any state has non trivial two point functions in general.
+Since we construct the semiclassical Hilbert space by taking the closure of a set constructed by acting with bounded functions of $O$'s on $\ket{\Psi}$, any state has non-trivial two point functions in general.

 This, however, is not implying a causal connection between the two systems and there is no 'information transfer' between the two CFTs.
 Importantly the algebra of operators associated with the two CFTs commute, which is the statement of microcausality.
-A stricter condition is expected to be satisfied for free theories, whose mass spectrum grows fast enough, thermodynamic theories or more generally quantum field theories considered to be well behaved.
+A stricter condition is expected to be satisfied for free theories, whose mass spectrum grows fast enough, thermodynamic theories or more generally quantum field theories considered, in the early days of algebraic QFT, to be `physical'.
 In particular, the algebras of operators associated with the two CFTs (the more precise statement is not about algebras of CFT operators for all times rather there should be an arbitrarily big(for far future) and small(for the far past) upper and lower bounds respectively), $O_{1} \in \mathcal{A}_{1}$ and $O_{2} \in \mathcal{A}_{2}$, \emph{or} measurements done on the two systems are statistically independent.
-Given the definition \eqref{deftfd}, we can think of a state as a collection of expectation values for all operators in $\mathcal{A}_{i}$\footnote{In the standard discussion in algebraic QFT, one actually starts by defining states as positive normalized linear form on the algebra of operators then the Hilbert space and state vectors in the Hilbert space follow from the so called GNS construction \cite{Haag:1996hvx}.},i.e, functions, $\varphi$ on the algebra of operators with the appropriate conditions that follow from a normalized state vector like $\ket{\Psi}$, such as positivity, reality and normalizability.
+Given the definition \eqref{deftfd}, we can think of a state as a collection of expectation values for all operators in $\mathcal{A}_{i}$\footnote{In the standard discussion in algebraic QFT, one actually starts by defining states as positive normalized linear form on the algebra of operators then the Hilbert space and state vectors in the Hilbert space follow from the so called GNS construction \cite{Haag:1996hvx}.} i.e, a linear functional, $\varphi$ on the algebra of operators with the appropriate conditions that follow from a normalized state vector like $\ket{\Psi}$, which includes reality, positivity and normalizability\footnote{More precisely, we have $\varphi(O^{\star}) =\overline{\varphi(O)}$, $\varphi(O^{\star} O) \geq 0$ and $||\varphi||=1$ where $||\varphi|| =$ sup$_{O \in \mathcal{A}} \frac{|\varphi(O)|}{||O||}$.}.